markmoraes/charliecloud/doc/dev.rst

 Basic algorithm summaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+For each unpacked image *foo*, there is also at most one Git commit tagged
+*foo*.
+This lets us walk the layer history of the image, by ascending the
+commit tree.
+If there is no such commit, that means the image was built
+without writing to the cache.
+(We use Git tags rather than branches to avoid
+introducing a second layer of branching semantics.)

 Layer IDs are stored in two places:

   1. As a key-value pair in the Git commit message, e.g.::